-How much more, therefore, may there have been changes in meaning and interpretation of the Chinese medical classics over the millennia!?
+How much more, therefore, may there have been changes in meaning and interpretation of the Chinese medical classics over the thousands of years!?

 The urgent need is to establish a grid or lattice-like structure or ‘vessel’ for life to manifest in the growing cells.
 Along the interstices of that lattice will flow the mother’s blood, nourishing and sustaining the newly created egg.

 If those avenues are not put in place, then the mother’s blood won’t be able properly to nourish the egg, which may mal-form or die.

 Later, points along other ‘ordinary’ channels find their place in the growing body.
 Some of those points are particularly effective at influencing how Chong Mai functions, so are said also to lie along the Chong Mai channel too.
 They include points along the Kidney, Stomach and Conception channels for example – see below.
 (The Chinese name for the Conception Vessel/Channel is Ren Mai or Ren Mo.)

 That makes it seem as if the Chong mai points were added later whereas the theory of Chinese medicine suggests it came first and all the others grew out of it.
 Anyway, those first points are important, though not always much used.